Z4Tech/SVG_GeometrizeJSON_Converter/README.md

 You can generate SVG file with Geometrize and modify with your preferred vector software (Inkscape for example), and convert back to json supported by forza-painter

+Or you can generate the JSON with forsa-painter-geometrize and convert to SVG to modify

 Don't add any new geometry to the canvas for now, only move, rotate and scale existing shapes pls!